celery/ceps/draft/celery-5-high-level-architecture.rst

 By default, an in-memory queue will be used.
 The user may provide another implementation which stores the messages on-disk or in a central database.

+Implementers should take into account what happens whenever writing to the messages backlog fails.

+The default fallback mechanism will append the messages into an in-memory queue.
+These messages will be published first in order to avoid message loss in case the publisher goes down for any reason.

 Publisher Daemon
 ++++++++++++++++